 NPR: The Togo government partnered with Blum faculty member & I-School associate professor Joshua Blumenstock to use satellite imagery and mobile phone data to find citizens most in need.
 “Mobile phone data can reveal a lot about income level,” says Blumenstock.”

 NPR: The Togo government partnered with Blum faculty member & I-School associate professor Joshua Blumenstock to use satellite imagery and mobile phone data to find citizens most in need.
 “Mobile phone data can reveal a lot about income level,” says Blumenstock.”
-Read more here.
+Read more on the NPR website. here.

 The Blum Center for Developing Economies is especially saddened by the passing of Secretary Shultz.
 He was a very special friend of the Center.
 He served as a Trustee since the inception of the Center in 2007.
 He came to most of the bi-annual meetings of the Blum Center board and offered his sage advice in a low-key and workman-like fashion.
 As in other matters, he always advocated a Big Tent approach, including other university partners and collaborators.
 He was a huge fan and outspoken supporter of the Blum Center.